 How do I fertilize Silver Satin Pothos Plants?

 In general, Silver Satin Pothos Plants do not require much fertilizer.
 Fertilizer is recommended only for plants potted in the same container for a long time to provide nutrients for new growth.
-Any all purpose, foliage fertilizer will work for Silver Satin Pothos.
-Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
-Jack's Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
-On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
-Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-All of these fertilizers may be used when planting Silver Satin Pothos Plants indoors.
+Any all-purpose foliage fertilizer will work for Silver Satin Pothos.
+Indoor houseplant fertilizers fall into two groups: water-soluble, liquid quick release, and granular, slow-release fertilizers.
+Jack's Classic Indoor plant food works well as a powder, quick-release fertilizer.
+On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow-release fertilizer that should be applied while potting and planting.
+Any fertilizer offers nutrients that help plants transition to a new environment.